Lithium Cobalt Oxide

 What Is An LFP Battery?

-LFP Batteries in Tesla Models
+LFP Batteries in Tesla, Ford, and Rivians

 The margins that make LFP work are very thin, and it is believed that they only work in Standard Range Teslas because they are engineered with efficiency in mind.
+However, we will see how Ford fares with using LFP packs in their much larger, much heavier F-150s.
+In terms of Rivian's plans to use LFP batteries, they are also changing their cell configurations to allow for additional battery power to make up the difference.

 LFP Material Sourcing and Cost